cjoy/cs9318/notes/notes.md

   2. How to compute the cuboids efficiently?
 ### ROLAP
 #### Top-down Approach
-* Involdes computing an cube by traversing down a multi-dimnensional lattice formed from the attributes in an input table.
+* Involves computing an cube by traversing down a multi-dimnensional lattice formed from the attributes in an input table.
 * Begins by computing the frequent attribute value combinations for the attribute set at the top of the tree.
 ![Top-down approach](assets/tdCTree.gif)
 ### Botton-Up Computation (BUC) Approach